 Elaine Chao is a pioneer and a trailblazer: inspiring, compassionate and results oriented.
 Her tenure as U.S. Secretary of Transportation is her second cabinet position.
 History already knows her as the U.S. Secretary of Labor, the first woman of Asian American & Pacific Islander heritage to be appointed to the President’s cabinet in American history.
 As Secretary of Transportation, she is a strong advocate for safety, and the importance of innovation and infrastructure in our nation’s economic competitiveness, vitality, and quality of life.
-She also served as the Co-Chair to the White House Initiative on Asian Americans and Pacific Islanders (WHIAAPI) where continued to advocate on behalf of the AAPI community.
+She also served as the Co-Chair to the White House Initiative on Asian Americans and Pacific Islanders (WHIAAPI) where she continued to advocate on behalf of the AAPI community.

 During her tenure, the Department has taken historic steps to engage with new transportation technologies to build the transportation system of the future while addressing legitimate public concerns about safety, security and privacy.
 By providing certainty through guidance, pilot programs and regulatory updates, she boosted private sector confidence and investment in the safe exploration of new and emerging technologies – such as unmanned aerial systems (including drones), automated driving systems, commercial space exploration and hyperloop systems.
 In particular, she helped ensure that America would remain first in commercial space by launching a complete overhaul of the outdated commercial space office and licensing regulations.